 MongoDB backup with mongodump

-We are going to see how to backup our MongoDB database, using mongodump
+We are going to see how to backup our MongoDB database, using mongodump. mongodump allows you to create backups from standalone, replica sets or sharded cluster deployments.

 From MongoDB server 4.4, you need to install the

-utility separately.
+mongodumputility separately.
 Read more at the MongoDB database tools docs

 Backup a MongoDB standalone instance